danielcalland/countless-commuter-conclusions/README.md

 But when you add in through-city services like Thameslink and the Elizabeth Line, and consider that places like Farringdon are served by both east-west routes and north-south routes, this becomes a little more complicated.
 There is currently no system available where you can click where you work, and be shown all your options for where you can easily live, with a direct train, on a map.
 And so, a) could I build one?, and b) in doing so, if you planned a long-term career in London and know your offices might move around the city, is there somewhere you could settle down that would cover a couple of different central stations to keep life easy?
 Since then, this has expanded to include how long it takes, how much it costs, how fast it goes, and even whether you should use your Oyster or the ticket machines.

 ##  How?
 I've looked through the weekday schedules between 6:00 and 9:00 am and noted the central terminus (or termini) with a direct train, the peak return price, and the time it takes, for all the places you can reach the centre within 90 minutes from.
 It turns out this gives you 659 choices.
-I've then made six maps to visualise London's rail network that I hope will be useful, or at least interesting.
+I've then made six maps to visualise London's rail network that I hope will be useful.
 ##  What?
 1) Commuter Options per Terminus
 2) Number of Stations Accessible